brianartea/react-native-guess-a-number-app/README.md

 Download Node if you have not: https://nodejs.org/en/download/

-## Type or copy and paste the commands below in the Terminal/Cmd-line or Git Bash
+## Type or copy and paste the commands below in the Terminal/Cmd-Line or Git Bash

 See if you have Node already or installed correctly.
-Type in Terminal:
+Type in the Terminal:

 ```bash
 node -v